slightlyfaulty/stylus-native-loader/README.md

 The result is a highly configurable, lean Stylus loader with near-baseline build speeds and unhindered @import/require functionality (with Webpack alias support) 🥳

-> **Update:** The Webpack team has taken over maintenance of stylus-loader as the official loader for Stylus!
-A lot of stylus-native-loader has already been merged into the new stylus-loader.
-Once it's ready for prime time, this loader will likely be deprecated in favor of having one single maintained Stylus loader for the community.

 ## Why use this instead of [stylus-loader](https://github.com/shama/stylus-loader)?

 - It's [fast](#benchmarks).
 - It's compatible with Webpack 4 and 5.
-- It's actively maintained.
-Stylus-loader has many critical [issues](https://github.com/shama/stylus-loader/issues), with its last commit on Feb 26, 2018.
-- It doesn't do any weird/buggy magic to get Stylus working in Webpack.
-If it works in Stylus, it works in stylus-native-loader.
+- It lets Stylus resolve its own imports, which is much more flexible than Webpack's resolver.
-- It supports webpack [aliases](https://webpack.js.org/configuration/resolve/#resolvealias) and has automatic tilde path resolution (e.g. `~nib` = `/path/to/node_modules/nib`).
+- It supports Webpack [aliases](https://webpack.js.org/configuration/resolve/#resolvealias) and has automatic tilde path resolution (e.g. `~nib` = `/path/to/node_modules/nib`).
 - It generates better source maps.
-- It disables all built-in vendor prefixing (by default).
-Vendor prefixing should be done with [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer#webpack) or similar.
+- It disables all built-in vendor prefixing (by default) in favor of [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer#webpack) or similar.
 - It uses raw defines (by default), allowing JS object literals to be passed via options and converted to Stylus hashes.
-- Stylus is awesome ❤️ and it deserves an awesome Webpack loader.

 ## Benchmarks